The best language for business is the local language of your target audience – it’s a fact confirmed by several surveys and studies.

 In the Portuguese market, your global business could also gain more traction if your product or service includes an aspect of environmental awareness since the Portuguese are highly environmentally conscious.

-Perhaps this additional knowledge will help your global business to adapt even more thoroughly and that’s how you’ll leave your competition behind.
 Do you find any of those languages perfect for your global business campaign?
 If you do, but don’t know which translation service to use, you can read here how the Taia Translation platform can help you with your translation needs.